 A computer is any machine that can be programmed to carry out a set of algorithms and arithmetic instructions.

 Of course, the computers we think of today are so much more than that—and I’m talking beyond just being machines used to play games and watch videos of cats on the internet!

-Whether it's a gaming system or a home PC, these are some of the components that make up a typical, present-day computer.
+Whether it's a gaming system or a home PC, the five main components that make up a typical, present-day computer include:

 - A motherboard

 - A Graphics Processing Unit (GPU), also known as a video card

 - Random Access Memory (RAM), also known as volatile memory

 - Storage: Solid State Drive (SSD) or Hard Disk Drive (HDD)